henry4k/konstrukt/README.md

 #### `--search-paths=...;...;...` (optional)

 A semicolon separated list of directories, which are used to resolve package file names.
-The engines directory is always tried first.
+The engines default search path is always tried first.

 ### Packages